What killer questions to ask in the Job interview?

 then right after answering the questions, ask them to go over the career path for this role.
 Most top companies have a career path and promotion ladder processes built in.
 Where does this role mostly branch out to? this is how you are now transitioning to the conversation.
 Take a look at the video example.

 Mistakes- Career professionals ask questions to impress hiring managers.
-But, this is the time to ask the right questions to determine a few things:
+But this is the time to ask the right questions to determine a few things:

 Are you fit for one another?

-Who are you competing with internally or externally?
+Who are you competing with internally/ externally?

 Understand the expectation of your future boss.

 What are a few examples of what to ask during a Job Interview?

 This question allows you to get an idea of your boss’s pain and how you could solve it.

-What kind of courses or certifications people on this role take to be successful at day to day task?
-Do you offer in-house or outsource those personal development?
-Do you have budgets for personal development?
+What kind of courses or certifications do people in this role take to be successful at day-to-day tasks?

 Was it not filled by the expected time?

 This question helps you understand how quickly they are going to move on with their proposal to a job offer.
 It also helps you identify the red flags about the leadership team and the culture.
 The longer the vacancy, the more desperate need they have.
 The works are pending therefore, they might have an early start date.